-- Money Market An investment fund that invests in cash, cash equivalents and/or short term debt securities, such as government bonds and treasury bills. - Equity An investment fund that invests primarily in equity securities of other issuers. - Fixed Income An investment fund that invests primarily in fixed income (debt) securities. - Balanced An investment fund that invests primarily in a balanced combination of fixed income and equity securities. - Alternative Strategies An investment fund that primarily adopts alternative investment strategies, such as short selling, leverage or the use of derivatives, or that invests primarily in alternative asset classes, such as real estate or commodities. - Other An investment fund that cannot be classified under one of the above investment fund types.
+- Money Market An investment fund that invests in cash, cash equivalents and/or short term debt securities, such as government bonds and treasury bills. - Equity An investment fund that invests primarily in equity securities of other issuers. - Fixed Income An investment fund that invests primarily in fixed income (debt) securities. - Balanced An investment fund that invests primarily in a balanced combination of fixed income and equity securities. - Alternative Strategies An investment fund that primarily adopts alternative investment strategies, such as short selling, leverage or the use of derivatives, or that invests primarily in alternative asset classes, such as real estate or commodities. - Cryptoasset An investment fund that invests primarily in cryptoassets, which include for example, cryptocurrencies, digital coins or tokens, or derivatives linked to cryptoassets. - Other An investment fund that cannot be classified under one of the above investment fund types.
 Include a short description of the type of investment fund in the box provided.